amponsemmichael/driver-registration-system/README.md

 ## 📌 Overview

-The Driver Registration & Dashboard System enables users to register, view, update, and delete truck driver records while managing associated documents.
+The Driver Registration & Dashboard System enables users to register and view driver records while managing associated documents.
 The system supports responsive UI, real-time validation, and a simple, intuitive interface for administrators.

 ---